-- There is no way to verify the return address of mail delivered using SMTP - This allows spammers to send mail with spoofed return addresses - Internet mail is usually an essential service - Mail should be kept private - An organization's mail should be handled by a central mail server for better security and easier administration - A database of mail names should be protected - Sendmail is a common Unix implementation of SMTP - Large C program that usually runs as root - Many exploitable security bugs in past versions
+- There is no authentication of the sender of SMTP. - There is no way to verify the return address of mail delivered using SMTP. - ▶ This allows spammers to send mail with spoofed return addresses. - Internet mail is usually an essential service. - ▶ Mail must be kept private. - ▶ An organization's mail should be handled by a central mail server for better security and easier administration. - ▶ A database of mail names should be protected. - Sendmail is a common Unix implementation of SMTP. - ▶ Large C program that usually runs as root. - ▶ Many exploitable security bugs in past versions.